JimmyGaubert/CCT2/README.md

 Join the [support](discord.gg/cknUdH94Cn) to get the last compiled executable.
 Open an issue if you want to contribute... :)

+You can also find a [demo on youtube](https://www.youtube.com/watch?v=c74gQv3vJMY) !

 ## Authors